 Illumna aims to fill these gaps in the traditional education system in unconventional ways.
 Our mission is to give students the opportunity to overcome these issues and realize their full potential by:

-Illumna offers the Summer Development Program for rising 9th to 12th graders, run by first- and second-year college students.
+Illumna offers the Summer Development Program for rising 10th graders to incoming college first-years, run by first- and second-year college students.
 During the program, mentors draw from their own personal experiences to teach mentors leadership skills and tools for success.
 While we encourage all interested students to apply, mentees from under-resourced backgrounds are especially encouraged to apply, as many of our own mentors come from such backgrounds.
 Although we are holistic in our review, under-resourced usually means low-income and/or first-generation college student background.

-Our program will run from 9 am to 12 pm from Monday to Friday, from July 2nd to July 27th.
+We have three locations this year at Fort Lee, Garfield, and Westwood.
+Garfield will run from 9 AM – 12 PM.
+Fort Lee and Westwood will run 4 PM – 7 PM.
+All branches will host their sessions from July 1st to 26th.
 However, Illumna doesn’t just end there.
 While the program itself only lasts a summer, it serves to induct mentors and mentees alike into a lifelong “illumni” network of motivated young people.

 Find the best mentor for you based on your specific interests and goals